turingschool/mod-0-curriculum/session3/index.md

 ### Follow-Ups

 - We left feedback on everyones session 1 homeworks, be sure to check your gists!
-  - Suggestions there are for your benefit
+  - Suggestions there are for your benefit and can change your grade :)
 - Make sure that you're checking slack at least once a day
 - Be sure to stay at your home directory or below
+- Capstone progress.
+Ideally you've started and are on at least day 2 by now

 ### Today's Goals